shqld/react-native-auto-expanding-webview/README.md

 - is written only in JavaScript

 ## Requirements
-This module has not yet been tested except for:
+This module has not yet been tested
+in every version except for:
   - `react`: `16.0.0-alpha.12`
   - `react-native`: `0.47.1`